 Eros and Thanatos in the Arts of Asia

-Call for papers for the journal Revue Art Asie Sorbonne (Creops, Sorbonne University)
+Call for papers for the journal Art Asie Sorbonne-Creops, Sorbonne University (extended)

-For this thematic issue of the Journal Revue Art Asie Sorbonne, we are looking for contributions dealing with the theme of the couple Eros and Thanatos in Asian visual arts of all periods, including their vernacular and popular forms, of a length of about 30,000 signs, accompanied by illustrations free of rights (articles in English are also accepted).
+For this thematic issue of the journal Art Asie Sorbonne, we are looking for contributions dealing with the theme of the couple Eros and Thanatos in Asian visual arts of all periods, including their vernacular and popular forms, of a length of about 30,000 signs, accompanied by illustrations free of rights (articles in English are also accepted).

 Proposals with an abstract in French or English, accompanied by keywords, a brief bibliography, and a short bio-bibliography should be received by July 30.
 The answer will be given by August 15 at the latest.
 Articles are due by October 30.

 Raechel Dumas, The Monstrous-Feminine in Contemporary Japanese Popular Culture, Springer, 2018.

 Léon Vandermeersch, "Poèmes féminins du seuil de la mort dans la Chine des Qing", Savoirs et clinique, 2004/2 (no5), pp. 63-66.
 Online.